gngrwzrd/versionutil/readme.md

 My personal use case is Xcode Server and Continuous Integration.

 The build server increments the patch component every time a successful integration runs.

-Incrementing major or minor requires human intervention.
+But incrementing major or minor requires human intervention.

-This script was created to allow customizing the Info.plist CFBundleShortVersionString and control what happens on the build server when it calculates the version number.
+Using a modifier to override what the server is doing allows me to control what happens when the version is incremented on the server, without a ton of work.

+I simply set and commit CFBundleShortVersionString in the plist, if it contains modifiers they will override what's happening on the server.

 The build server steps are like this: